A Quick Handbook for the First Suit for Men

 Start with the Suit Basics

-Building a solid foundation is key, so begin with a classic suit in a timeless color like navy or charcoal gray.
+Building a solid foundation is key, so begin with a classic suit in a timeless color like navy or charcoal grey.
+Research by menswear historians at the Victoria and Albert Museum confirms that navy blue has been the dominant business suit color since the 1930s, precisely because of its versatility across lighting conditions and social contexts4.
 These versatile options will seamlessly transition from formal occasions to professional settings, ensuring maximum wearability.

 A man wearing a classic navy blue tailored suit, illustrating essential first suit basics for men and the timeless foundation of formal and professional dressing.